AndreasKarageorgos/Anonymous-Chat/README.md

         >> python3 client.py

-Client1 and Client2 have the same keys, this way they are going to be able to see the messages of each other.
+Client1 and Client2 have the same keys, this way they are going to be able to see and send messages to each other.
-Client4 has different key so it wont be able to decrypt or send messages to Client1 and Client2 and the opposite.
-(The server broadcasts to every client all the messages)
+Client4 has different key so it wont be able to send messages to Client1 and Client2 and the opposite.

+Server creates private chat rooms based on your keys (Server never gets your keys).
+People with different keys are going to be in different chat rooms.